7 Web Design Mistakes That Could Be Scaring Away Your Visitors

 What is keeping internet users up at night?
 It could be that scary movie they just watched, or worse yet, it could be your website.

 If you’ve got a digital presence decked out in a ghastly design, it’s likely robbing you of precious clicks, driving away potential customers, and sabotaging your chances of building a well-ranking, authoritative brand.

 The good news?
 You don’t need to be a web designer or an expert in web development to improve a weak website!

-In this guide, we’ll detail the seven design mistakes that could be scaring away your visitors — and how to fix them quickly, so you can make sure your website is all treats and no tricks.
+In this guide, we’ll detail seven scary web design mistakes that could be spooking your visitors — and how to fix them quickly — so you can make sure your website is all treats and no tricks.

 1. Scary Slow Site Speeds

 For consumers browsing the internet, nothing is more spine-chilling than a slow-loading site.
 Before you can say “Boo!” they’ve abandoned your page, leaving you with irritated audiences and suffering engagement.